 Zion National Park is kind of like a rock climber’s Disney World, so Chris Spratta and I have been surprised to see so few climbers here this week.
 We’ve split up our time between a few longer routes and some fun, hard sport climbing in the St. George area.
 It was really nice to check out the limestone caves in the Utah Hills.
-I met Tyler Shillig in the New River Gorge, and he now lives in Utah with his wife, who introduced us to the Chuckawalla wall, Navajo tacos, and the best fudge brownies west of the Mississippi.
+Tyler Shillig, who I’d met in the New River Gorge, now lives in Utah with his wife and introduced us to the Chuckawalla wall, Navajo tacos, and the best fudge brownies west of the Mississippi.

-Rico invited Chris and I to stay with him in Cedar City, an hour outside of Zion.
+Rico invited Chris and me to stay with him in Cedar City.
 Rico and I have known each other for over twenty years.
 I wrote my first love letter to him in the first grade, and while we both found climbing separately, it was actually what that brought us back together after high school.

 Rico hasn’t climbed in almost three years, he tells me.
 He’s now ex-military and spent many months training and overseas in Afghanistan being brave in all of the ways I admire and wish I could be.
 When he gave Spratta a belay on Pain Drops (5.12b) and caught me on the cave route, his energy just hit the roof and moved me so much to try my hardest to get to the top.
 I never felt like I had to wonder where Rico was, because the entire time, he was with me.
 His eyes and focus never shifted from me, and his calming tone of voice helped me get to the top.

 Chris Spratta is one of the best ice climbers I know and nails hard, so I knew I asked the right partner for long routes in the park.
 We tackled Iron Messiah (5.10) and Monkey Finger (5.12), and I couldn’t have asked for a better multi-pitch partner.